Foreign medics give children life-saving surgery in Libya's Benghazi

 Trips by Novick's teams have been delayed because of funding shortages.
 Lives have been lost because of a lack of treatment, said Oakley.

-"We have more than 300 kids waiting for open heart surgery, maybe 400," he said. "(The doctors) need to be here full time."
+"We have more than 300 kids waiting for open heart surgery, maybe 400," he said. "(The doctors) need to be here full time.
+(Additional reporting and writing by Aidan Lewis; Editing by Robin Pomeroy)